19 June 2023

 Data center at National Supercomputer Centre, Campus Valla, Linköping University.

 The new supercomputer was named after the Swedish geologist and chemist Carl Axel Arrhenius, who discovered the mineral gadolinite.
-Thor Balkhed
+Photographer: Thor Balkhed

 “Developments in computing power are extremely rapid and will lead to breakthroughs in many different research fields.
 Having the new European supercomputer at LiU will of course make a huge difference in our own research but will also mean that we will have a firm presence on the European arena,” says Matts Karlsson, deputy vice-chancellor for research at Linköping University, who led the group drawing up the application.